alexscharp1/TopGear_WebApi_DependencyInjection2/README.md

 ***IMPORTANT!*** Refer to "Setup" section below for important setup instructions.

-The web API has 3 primary features.
-1. Functions as a very simple blog where clients can create, view, update, and delete posts.
-2. Requries authentication to perform any requests with blog posts.
-3. Includes an email service which simulates sending emails to users.

 ### Setup

 After downloading this project, some adjustments will need to be made before it will run locally.